I'm glad I have done this course. I would recommend junior managers to do this course.

 Your Guarantee of Quality

-Since 1990, 3CM have met stringent AQTF requirements; programmes are covered by a 100% satisfaction guarantee.
-If we fail to meet your expectations, contact us and we will negotiate corrective action, which may include complimentary attendance on a 3CM open learning programme.
+Since 1991, 3CM have met stringent AQTF requirements; programmes are covered by a 100% satisfaction guarantee.
+If we fail to meet your expectations, contact us and we will negotiate corrective action.